 I hold an ESRC Professorial Research Fellowship from 2013 to 2017.
-As well as acting in an ambassadorial role for Sociology internationally, there is a strong research component to the Fellowship as well.
-The project core to it is 'Whites Writing Whiteness - Domestic Figurations & Representations of Whiteness in South Africa 1770s - 1970s' (and for more information see www.whiteswritingwhiteness.ed.ac.uk.
-Whites Writing Whiteness is analytically shaped by the sociological thinking of Norbert Elias and involves a Qualitative Longitudinal Research (QLR) historical sociology investigation of social change and the processes of racialisation in South Africa over this 200 year period.
+The research component of this focuses on 'Whites Writing Whiteness - Domestic Figurations & Representations of Whiteness in South Africa 1770s - 1970s' - for more information, see www.whiteswritingwhiteness.ed.ac.uk.
+Whites Writing Whiteness is analytically shaped by the sociological thinking of Norbert Elias and involves a Qualitative Longitudinal Research (QLR) historical sociology investigation of social change and the processes of racialisation in South Africa over a 200 year period.
 Its core data is provided by archive collections containing up to six or seven generations of letter-writing.
 In addition, there is a Research Associate - Dr Andrea Salter - and an ESRC PhD Student - Mr Jacques Human - attached to the project, so please see their webpages too.
 I hold Visiting Professorial posts at the Universities of Pretoria and Johannesburg and an Extraordinary Professorial appointment at the University of the Free State, through which I contribute to capacity building in South African higher education.
 And as this suggests, I'm interested in supervising students on any aspect of South African society, present as well as past.

-My other current research is on 'The Domestication of Death', and is carried out with Prof Sue Wise from Lancaster University.
+My other research interest is on 'The Domestication of Death', and is carried out with Emerita Professor Sue Wise from Lancaster University.
 It has a number of facets - (1). re-theorising the sequestration argument propounded by Giddens and others; (2) researching representations of 'the ineffable', death itself; (3) exploring the role of domestic figuration in managing dying and death; (4) carrying out a number of case studies from the 1840s to the 2010s.
-More information will be found on the project website at http://www.lancs.ac.uk/fass/apsocsci/activities/936/ Proposals for PhD research or postdoctoral work on any aspect of the DOD project are welcomed.
+More information will be found on the project website at http://www.lancs.ac.uk/fass/apsocsci/activities/936/

 Main research interests